 With this new design, rolling mills were able to produce 15 times more output per day than what was being produced with a forge hammer.
 With the invention of Henry Cort, the little mill at Funtley was able to produce more than 10,000 tons of bars per annum (equivalent to 200 tons per week).
 From there on, these outputs from the rolling mills have mounted up until, in the USA alone, the quantity of the material rolled in the year 1890 (excluding all flat roll products) was around 5 million tons of iron and steel (equivalent to 100,000 tons per week), and, in 1899, over 8 million tons (equivalent to 167,000 tons per week) were rolled with every pound of which passed through, grooved rolls like those first used in the ‘little mill at Funtley’.

 The year 1810 witnessed the establishment of the Brandywine Iron Works and Nail Factory in USA, which operated a rolling mill.
 Brandywine Iron Works became a success due to its production of the highly demanded boiler plate, and its quality product.
 In 1867, George Fritz, then chief engineer of the Cambria Iron Company, Johnson, Pennsylvania, USA invented the blooming mill on which steel ingots were are rolled instead of reducing them by forging, as had been the practice.
-Fig 7 shows the rolling of a steel ingot in a rolling mill of around that time.

 The mill used by Cort, of- course, was of the ordinary 2-high rolling mill.
 Modification after modification succeeded Cort’s 2-high mill, calling forth all sorts of types, kinds, and classes, among them the familiar reversing and 3-high mills, all evolved by the demands of advancing civilization in ever varying and countless combinations, for something bigger and better, longer and stronger.
 Mr. Fritz built his first regular three-high mill in 1871.
 This departure from the old practice greatly helped to increase the production.
 The three rolls configuration mills came into existence in which the intermediate roll was with much smaller diameter to achieve the reduction in the required power and to allow the rolling in the two directions without reversing the motion of the motor.
 Upto the four roll configuration (already hypothesized by the Leonardo da Vinci) with the two external rolls acting as support to the two inner ones for the rolling of flats were introduced.
 Further mills with higher number of rolls (with even 20 rolls) were also developed for rolling.